 Q. Can my child go to another school in the district?

 A. The only way for a child to attend a school other than their home school is through School of Choice.
-Application forms for school of choice are available at each school and also from our central office building.
-Please refer to the District website for information on how to apply for the School of Choice happens before kindergarten registration, so there will be no School of Choice opportunities once registration begins.
+Please note that School of Choice happens before kindergarten registration, so there will be no School of Choice opportunities once registration begins.

 Q. Will the Farmington STEAM Academy have a Kindergarten lottery?

 A. Yes, the Farmington STEAM Academy offers Kindergarten through a lottery process that happens in January of the current year for placement in the next fall school year.